mietek/halcyon-website/pages/examples/index.md

 Real-world Haskell applications, demonstrating advanced usage of Halcyon.

+All examples can be installed with a single command on regular machines running most recent Linux distributions.

-All examples can be deployed to the [Heroku](https://heroku.com/) web application platform just by pushing a button, via [Haskell on Heroku](https://haskellonheroku.com/).
+Additionally, all examples can be deployed to a new [DigitalOcean](https://digitalocean.com/) droplet or to the [Heroku](https://heroku.com/) web application platform just by pushing a button.

 </section></div>